Anthony Hearst will defend his Master Thesis on Monday, December 1!

-Wei-Chih Chen is preparing to defend his PhD dissertation on October 2nd.
+Congratulations to Wei-Chih Chen on the successful defense of his PhD dissertation on October 2nd.

 Jing Tan has been awarded a NASA graduate student fellowship to complete her PhD.